 When the weather turns cold outside, many bugs look for a cozy winter home—and your place may just be the perfect spot.
 “Pests like stink bugs and lady beetles are just looking for a protected spot to wait out the winter and your home fits the bill,” Hartzer says.
-Check out these 13 secrets about common household pests.

 Birds can’t resist it—and neither can bugs.
 “Moths that feed on grains are a very common type of insect that invades homes,” Smith says.
 “The Indian Meal Moth’s favorite food is bird seed.
 A homeowner inadvertently brings them into their home by purchasing a bag of birdseed that is infested, and within a few weeks, a home can become infested with moth larvae and adults.
 To avoid an infestation, carefully check over a bird seed bag for moth larvae, adults, and webbing before buying—and then keep it stored in a tightly sealed plastic bin to avoid attracting animals.

 Spills happen—but if even a little bit of the mess is left behind, the bugs simply can’t resist.
 “Spilled food crumbs in your kitchen contain a veritable feast for insects such as cockroaches and ants,” Smith says.
 Regular cleanups—including moving and vacuuming behind the stove and the refrigerator—can help make your kitchen a whole lot less palatable to pests.
-Find out simple ways to keep your house pest-free.

 A dormant drain—especially one that has a little water and some organic material like hair and soap coating the insides—makes a perfect home for drain flies.
 “Unused drains create a slimy film that creates an ideal breeding spot for drain flies,” Smith says.
 “If these flies are present in the house there is almost certainly a slow or clogged drain.”